sebastinez/radicle-link/docs/rfc/0000-application-architecture.md

 Other choices include the `ssh-agent` provided by the `openssh` suite, the `gpg-agent`, or (on Linux systems) `gnome-keyring`.

-Lastly, we consider [D-Bus][dbus] for publish-subscribe messaging.
-D-Bus is available on `systemd`-based systems per default, while it requires use of an external package manager on macOS.

-> Note: a D-Bus implementation is provided on `systemd`-based platforms, and can
-> be installed on macOS using `homebrew` or `MacPorts`.
-It may, however, turn
-> out to complicate builds due to varying link-time requirements.
-As we only
-> intend to use D-Bus for pub-sub messaging ("signals"), we may instead consider
-> to provide a purpose-built in-memory pub-sub service.

 ### Signatures

 Each process which needs to produce signatures using the `radicle-link` _device